 Hiking through the pristine old growth of the Tongass National Forest will leave you in awe of the 1,000-year-old trees, and photo stops by the river will be a highlight of this perfect mix of exercise and natural beauty.

 With a ratio of six guests per guide, you will receive extraordinary customer service.
 Access to the roadless trailhead via a short ride on the historic White Pass Scenic Railway enhances the experience.

 - 7:15: Meet guide(s) on the dock.

-- 7:30: Depart dock and walk to White Pass Depot, 5-10 minutes depending on the dock.
+- 7:30: Depart dock and walk or bus to the White Pass Depot, 5-10 minutes depending on the dock.

 - 8:00: Brief train ride to trailhead at Denver Station, mile 5.8.